-The program is sponsored by the Clarke Forum for Contemporary Issues and Penn State’s Dickinson Law and co-sponsored by the Popel Shaw Center for Race & Ethnicity, the Office of the Provost, the First Year Seminar Program, and Center for Spirituality & Social Justice, the Office of Institutional Effectiveness & Inclusivity, and the departments of English, political science, sociology, and American studies.
+The program is sponsored by the Clarke Forum for Contemporary Issues and Penn State Dickinson Law and co-sponsored by the Popel Shaw Center for Race & Ethnicity, the Office of the Provost, the First Year Seminar Program, and Center for Spirituality & Social Justice, Vice President for Institutional Effectiveness , the Churchill Fund, and the departments of English, political science, history, sociology, and American studies.
 It is also part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.

 Biography (provided by the speaker)

 Ibram X. Kendi is a #1 New York Times bestselling author, the Andrew W. Mellon Professor in the Humanities at Boston University, and the founding director of the BU Center for Antiracist Research.
 Kendi is a contributing writer at The Atlantic and a CBS News correspondent.
 He is also the 2020-2021 Frances B. Cashin Fellow at the Radcliffe Institute for the Advanced Study at Harvard University.